LihaiLevi/FurryFinderNFC/README.md

 - NFC Tag Scanning: The application utilizes NFC technology to scan NFC tags attached to animals.
 - Animal Identification: Once an NFC tag is scanned, the application identifies the animal based on the tag information.
-- Animal Details: The scanner retrieves and displays comprehensive information about the animal, such as species, age, weight, and medical history.
+- Animal Details: The scanner retrieves and displays comprehensive information about the animal, such as name, id , date of birth, owner name and phone number.
 - User-Friendly Interface: The application provides an intuitive user interface, making it simple to scan tags and access animal details.
 - Tag Creation: Users can create new NFC tags to associate with new animals and input their respective information.
+- Web Integration: The Animal NFC Scanner is integrated with a companion website that allows users to sign in, add their animals, and manage their animal information.

 ## Requirements